rezmansouri/sun-sim/docs/week_30.md

 ### Next step

-0. Make sure the physics loss is correct.
+1. Make sure the physics loss is correct.
 0 on MAS.

-1. Two 140-channel SFNOs
+2. Two 140-channel SFNOs
     - One for radial velocity
     - One for density

 Train independently.
 Data loss only.
 Few epochs, small data.

-2. Two 140-channel SFNOs
+3. Two 140-channel SFNOs
     - One for radial velocity
     - One for density

 Train in parallel.
 Data + Physics loss.
 Few epochs, small data.

-if 2 > 1, its a win.
+if 3 > 2, its a win.

+- Density needs to become distance invariant.
+Normalized by $$R^2$$.